-During a long range night time patrol over Northeastern Iraq, a U.S. Air Force E-3 Sentry cruises at 27,900 feet above the desert.
-The crew are providing overwatch for a truck convoy being escorted by Iraqi ground troops.
-Three miles up the paved public road from the convoy, the E-3 detects activity on the backside of a hill overlooking the road.
+During a long-range nighttime patrol over Northeastern Iraq, a U.S. Air Force E-3 Sentry cruises at 27,900 feet above the desert.
+The crew is providing overwatch for a truck convoy being escorted by Iraqi ground troops.
+Three miles up the paved public road from the convoy, the E-3 detects activity on the back side of a hill overlooking the road.
 Fourteen heat sources with weapons have gathered in preparation to ambush the oncoming troops and convoy.

 The E-3 crew communicates with a pair of AV-8 Harriers and a strike is on the way.
 The crew of the Sentry also notifies the Iraqi troops to hold up short of the targeted area.
 To avoid tipping off the ISIS fighters who might attempt to identify the transmission’s frequency and jam it, the aircraft and ground connect with radios that are near impossible to intercept.
 These radios use frequency hopping systems enabling them to jump quickly from frequency to frequency before an interceptor device can target a single frequency.
 These various radios use GPS technology and passwords to coordinate their frequency hopping to ensure continuous communication that cannot be intercepted or jammed.

 The radio used to communicate between the E-3 and the ground forces is an ARC-204.
 The AN/ARC-204 (p/n 171105G02 NSN 5821-01-364-3956) is a transmitter/receiver radio that provides secure UHF/AM communications.
 Like the ARC-166, the ARC-204 can be found on the E-3 Sentry, an AWACS aircraft, which is an acronym for Airborne Warning And Control System.